 - proofreading copy to check spelling, grammar and facts

-- liaising with photographers, designers, production companies and printers.
+- working with photographers, designers, production companies and printers

-Your hours could vary – you would usually work Monday to Friday, but your days may often be longer than 9am to 5pm if you had deadlines to meet.
+You would usually work 9am to 5pm, Monday to Friday.
+Your days could be longer if you have deadlines to meet.

-You would spend most of your time in the office, but you may also occasionally travel to meet clients or visit studios where advertisements are being made.
+You would spend most of your time in the office.
+You may also occasionally travel to meet clients or visit studios where advertisements are being made.

 Figures are intended as a guideline only.

-You could contact agencies directly to ask about placements, and make industry contacts through relevant groups on social networking sites.
-See the Work Experience section of the Institute of Practitioners in Advertising (IPA) website for more information and a list of member agencies.
-The IPA also runs a Graduate Recruitment Agency, and D&AD, an educational charity, runs a graduate placement scheme.
+You could contact agencies directly to ask about placements, and make industry contacts through relevant groups on social networking sites like Twitter or LinkedIn.
+See the Work experience section of the IPA website for more information and a list of member agencies.

 D&AD offers information guides and a series of professional development programmes, such as Workout, aimed at helping people build a portfolio and to make contacts in the advertising industry.
 Visit the D&AD website for more details.